MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 **Can a one-time call user join the call from Dynamics 365 Remote Assist on HoloLens?**

-No. At this time, joining a one-time call without a Dynamics 365 Remote Assist account/license is not supported for Dynamics 365 Remote Assist on HoloLens.
+No. At this time, joining a one-time call without a Dynamics 365 Remote Assist account/license is supported for Dynamics 365 Remote Assist mobile users but is not supported for Dynamics 365 Remote Assist HoloLens users.

 **Can I embed the Dynamics 365 Remote Assist model-driven app in Teams?**